-Where possible, the NHS 111 team will book you an appointment or transfer you directly to the people you need to speak to.
+Where possible, the 111 team will book you an appointment or transfer you directly to the people you need to speak to.
 If NHS 111 advisers think you need an ambulance, they will immediately arrange for one to be sent to you.

 Calls to 111 are recorded.
 All calls and the records created are maintained securely, and will only be shared with others directly involved with your care.

-If you have difficulties communicating or hearing, you can use the NHS 111 service through a textphone by calling 1800 1111.
-Calls are connected to the TextDirect system and the textphone will display messages to tell you what’s happening.
-A typetalk relay assistant will automatically join the call.
-They’ll talk back what you’ve typed to the NHS 111 adviser and, in return, type back the adviser’s conversation so you can read it on your textphone’s display or computer.
+If you have difficulties communicating or hearing, you can use the 111 service through a textphone by calling 1800 1111.
+Calls are connected to the Text Direct system.
+The textphone will display messages to tell you what’s happening.
+A type talk relay assistant will automatically join the call.
+They’ll talk back what you’ve typed to the NHS 111 adviser.
+In return, type back the adviser’s conversation so you can read it on your textphone’s display or computer.

 There is also a confidential interpreter service, which is available in many languages.
 Simply mention the language you wish to use when the NHS 111 operator answers your call.